Tweetpilot

 Your bio and profile are the conversion page

-A perfect reply that lands on a confusing or empty profile does not convert.
-Your bio is the landing page that turns a profile click into a follow, and it gets about three seconds of attention before the visitor moves on.
+A perfect reply that lands on a confusing profile does not convert.
+Your bio gets about three seconds before the visitor moves on.

-The bios that convert best on X are 100 to 150 characters, free of buzzwords, free of the “passionate about” framing, and end with one specific reason to follow.
-Pin a single strong post underneath as a follow-up, ideally one that previews the kind of thinking your replies hint at.
+The best bios are 100 to 150 characters, free of buzzwords, ending with one specific reason to follow.
+Pin one strong post underneath it.

 Free toolX bio generator